ArchesClimate: Probabilistic Decadal Ensemble Generation With Flow Matching: Experiments

-To measure how well ArchesClimate captures the dynamics of IPSL-DCPP, we consider the following baseline.
-For each target ensemble, we select 5 members of the 10 members to serve as a baseline.
+To measure how well ArchesClimate captures the dynamics of IPSL-DCPP, we consider the following baselines.

+\textbf{Held-out IPSL-DCPP Ensemble} For each target ensemble, we select 5 members of the 10 members to serve as a baseline.
 We then compare both the remaining 5 ensemble members of IPSL-DCPP and a 5-member ArchesClimate ensemble to the baseline.

-An alternative approach is to use climatology as a baseline, i.e. the monthly mean averaged over the training set; however, we found that climatology provided no useful signal.
-After approximately one year, climatology performed better than the held-out 5-member ensemble on variables with little to no climatic trend, but performed worse for variables with a discernible trend.
-As such, we opted for the more informative baseline described above.

-For analyses requiring the anomaly of the predicted state, we calculate the anomaly by removing the monthly mean taken from the training period.
+\textbf{MESMER-M} As one of our baselines, we utilize MESMER-M \citep{nathMESMERMEarthSystem2022,beuschEmulatingEarthSystem2020}, a well-established statistical climate emulator that generates spatially explicit monthly temperature fields by decomposing the climate signal into mean and residual components.
+It is based on pattern scaling for the mean component, and a first order autoregressive process for the residual part.
+While the foundational MESMER framework operates at an annual scale \citep{beuschEmissionScenariosSpatially2022}, MESMER-M extends this to monthly resolution \citep{nathMESMERMEarthSystem2022}.

+For our experimental setup, we calibrated MESMER-M using the same data for the training period as ArchesClimate.
+Anomalies were calculated relative to the 1960-1970 reference period.
+During the evaluation phase, we provided MESMER-M with the spatially-averaged annual mean surface air temperatures from IPSL-DCPP to predict the monthly temperature of the held-out periods.
+Further technical details regarding the MESMER-M architecture can be found in \citep{nathMESMERMEarthSystem2022}.